Marvel Boy (Robert Grayson): Powers and abilities

 Atlas Comics' Marvel Boy #1 (Dec.
 1950): Cover artist uncertain; possibly Sol Brodsky.

 During his career, Marvel Boy utilized two different pairs of wristbands.
 Both manipulated gravity and light; the second pair was stronger than the first.
 He wore polarized contact lenses which protected him when he manipulated light, creating blinding bursts to incapacitate his opponents.
 By manipulating gravity, he was able to fly.
 The bands provided these abilities by absorbing and transforming solar radiation.
 Through them, Marvel Boy gained superhuman strength, stamina, and durability.
 He also used a rocket ship designed by his father, Horace Grayson, based on designs by Uranian technicians.

 The Uranians gave Marvel Boy a headband which became his primary weapon.
 This headband consists of highly sophisticated technologies that not only allow him to control his spaceship remotely, but also affords him a high degree of telepathic ability.
 He can read minds, project highly convincing images and commands into the brains of others, and can scan the physiological state of those around him.

 Marvel Boy's body has been altered to share, on some level, a Uranian physiology.
 The full extent of this remains unrevealed, although it is known that he must breathe an atmosphere akin to the planet Uranus' and that, in order to eat, he must distend his esophagus.
 These are not characteristics of an actual Uranian Eternal (Note: See Eternals.) and were not seen before the Agents of Atlas series.

-Grayson is an accomplished athlete and completed advanced studies of science and technology at the Uranian Academy, giving him knowledge well beyond what has been discovered on Earth.
-He is also an expert pilot of air and spacecraft.
+An elite athlete and pilot, Grayson holds an advanced degree in science and technology from the Uranian Academy.
+His training grants him technical knowledge superior to contemporary Earth discoveries.